 Bill C-11 or the Copyright Modernization Act, is an amendment to the Canada VPN law for copyright that has broadened the definition of copyright infringement.
 Under the amended law, breaking digital locks on content even for personal or educational use is a crime.

 This means that you can conform to fair dealing policy, but still, be penalized if found breaking digital lock on the content.

 Yeah, it makes no sense.
 The law is self-contradictory.
 But the world is getting crazier by the minute and we had better not get carried away by this wave of madness.

 How you may ask?
 For starters, get a VPN!

-1) Escape the Five Eyes surveillance, use a VPN
+3. Escape the Five Eyes surveillance, use a VPN

 Canada may not be as cruel with its censorship policies as China, but it poses a serious threat to your online security.

-Since it is a part of Five Eyes – an intelligence alliance which comprises of United States, United Kingdom, New Zealand, Australia and Canada, the online privacy of a user is torn to pieces by the Canadian and other member authorities.
+Since it is a part of Five Eyes – an intelligence alliance that comprises of United States, United Kingdom, New Zealand, Australia and Canada, the online privacy of a user is torn to pieces by the Canadian and other member authorities.

-2) Beat Geo restriction and access restricted websites and VoD services
+4. Beat Geo restriction and access restricted websites and VoD services

 Geo-restriction can seriously be a pain in the neck.
 Even though Canada doesn’t have too many restrictions on what sites you can or cannot visit, there are still some websites that are inaccessible in Canada.